kjellskogsrud/FarmingSimToInflux/README.md

 ## Disclaimer
 It is probably full of problems and not intended to be used for any thing other than fun.
-It took all of maybe 2 hours to but together, and is full of terrible brute force ways of doing thing.
+It took all of maybe 2 hours to put together, and is full of terrible brute force ways of doing thing.

 ## How to use?
 Just run the program.
 The first time it will exit almost immediately.
 This is because it makes a sample config.xml file